nuxt/docs/en/api/configuration-router.md

 - Default: `'-'`

 You may want to change route name splitter created by Nuxt.js.
 You can do so via the `routeNameSplitter` option.
+For example, the detail of post `pages/posts/_id.vue` the route name is `posts-id` with this option you can customize to `posts/id`

 Example (`nuxt.config.js`):
 ```js